In this Article

 Your doctor will conduct a series of tests to ensure that both you and your baby are in the prime of health.
 He will also review your medical history.
 If you have experienced this problem before, you should inform your doctor about it.
 The doctor will determine the cause of increased heart rate through an EKG or ECG that measures changes in the blood flow and heart rate.

-Basis the results, the doctor will most likely suggest you to follow a healthy diet and perform exercises.
+Basis the results, the doctor will most likely suggest you to follow a healthy diet and indulge in light exercises.
 This will keep your weight in check and will also prevent additional pressure on the heart.

 Elevated Heart Rate Trimester Wise